List of River City characters introduced in 2004–2005

-River City is a BBC Scotland soap opera from Scotland.
+River City was a BBC Scotland soap opera from Scotland.
 This is a list of characters who first appeared on the programme during 2004 and 2005, listed in order of their first appearance.

 Harry Black

-Harry Black is a fictional character in the BBC Scotland soap, River City played by Carter Ferguson from 2004 to 2005.
+Harry Black is a fictional character in the BBC Scotland soap, River City played by Carter Ferguson from 2004 to 2008.
 PC Black is a police officer.

 Jimmy Mullen

 Jimmy Mullen (played by Billy McElhaney) made his first appearance in 2004.

 In 2010, Jimmy has been battling with his wife Scarlett O'Hara (Sally Howitt) for her to take more of an interest in her mother, as Jimmy cannot see her controlling and devious ways.
 In 2011, Jimmy got involved with drugs.

 Patricia Cullen

 Patricia Cullen (played by Caroline Paterson) made her first appearance in 2004.
 In 2014, she re-joined the cast playing social worker Sandra Devlin.

 Patricia is the mother of Nicki Cullen and Zoe Cullen.